srollins/software-dev-materials/notes/databases.md

 Basic idea: save data so that it can survive even if the machine or application reboots

-- YelpStore gone in case of power failure
+- MusicLibrary gone in case of power failure
 - Account information (usernames, passwords)?

 Options: